waotzi/geld/README.md

 for convenience i recommend simply runnig the `./run.sh` script, this will run the python script and then launch the money.xml file with gnumeric

 ![screenshot](screen.jpg)

+## gnumeric columns
+column 0
+for you to type in any info you like

+column 1 (coin)
+the coin with the exact api id provided by coingecko

+column 2 (units)
+the amount you have of the coin

+column 3 (ex rate)
+add 0 to each row that has a coin compatible with coingecko is updated automatically with the python script

+column 4 (usd)
+the units you have * the ex rate

+coulmn 5 (euro)
+the usd value / the ex rate of euro to usd

+column 6 (ex change)
+the exchange rate difference between the last time you ran the python script

+column 7 (dollar change)
+the ex change differece times the units you have

+column 8 (euro change)
+the usd chage / the ex rate of euro to usd

+column 9 (sub-total)
+sum up your catagorized crypto asset values